A Strategic Approach to Security Through CCTV Housing Associations

 Without visibility, problems escalate slowly and are often addressed reactively rather than proactively.

 An effective CCTV scheme leads to clear images.
 There is timely intervention.
-Staff and residents are also protected.
-There are fewer disputes too.
-There is also right enforcement.
-There are improved insurance and audit results.
+Staff and residents feel protected.
+A fewer disputes.
+There is also right enforcement which improves insurance and audit results.

 In most cases, housing associations own different types of property.
 This involves owning different property types with varied risk levels and security requirements.